hashicorp/terraform-provider-aws/website/docs/r/appflow_connector_profile.html.markdown

 * `veeva` (Optional) - The connector-specific [properties](#veeva-connector-profile-properties-arguments) required by Veeva.

 * `zendesk` (Optional) - The connector-specific [properties](#zendesk-connector-profile-properties-arguments) required by Zendesk.

+##### Custom Connector Profile Properties Arguments

+* `oauth2_properties` (Optional) - The OAuth 2.0 properties required for OAuth 2.0 authentication.
+  * `oauth2_grant_type` (Required) - The OAuth 2.0 grant type used by connector for OAuth 2.0 authentication.
+One of: `AUTHORIZATION_CODE`, `CLIENT_CREDENTIALS`.
+  * `token_url` (Required) - The token URL required for OAuth 2.0 authentication.
+  * `token_url_custom_properties` (Optional) - Associates your token URL with a map of properties that you define.
+Use this parameter to provide any additional details that the connector requires to authenticate your request.

+* `profile_properties` (Optional) - A map of properties that are required to create a profile for the custom connector.

 ##### Datadog Connector Profile Properties Arguments